rizerphe/local-llm-function-calling/README.md

     }
 ]

-# Initialize the generator with the Hugging Face model, tokenizer, and functions
+# Initialize the generator with the Hugging Face model and our functions
-generator = Generator(functions, "gpt2")
+generator = Generator.hf(functions, "gpt2")

 # Generate text using a prompt
 function_call = generator.generate("What is the weather like today in Brooklyn?")